Wednesday, June 29, 2016

 Monday, June 27, 2016

-Why the Reminder "DO NOT CHASE" Is So Important During Your Lost Pet Search
+Why We Say "DO NOT CHASE" During Your Lost Pet Search

-Whether you are missing a dog or cat, no matter if it's been two days or two weeks, the information below is essential for owners to read.
-Please keep in mind two things: 1) While this can take place with any animal we are writing it from the perspective of a lost dog recovery effort, and 2) Remember that a loose and confused family pet - no matter how well trained it may be - can revert to a wild state within 24-48 hours.
-This is their instinct kicking in, that tells them to run from potential dangers as well as tune out anything that threatens their safe area.
-No matter how well-bonded you may be to your dog, during the time they are running and panicked, there is a very good chance they will not respond or come when called.
+Whether you are missing a dog or cat, no matter if it's been two days or two weeks, this information is essential for pet owners to read and understand.
+Any lost, scared, or confused family pet - no matter how well trained it may be - can revert to a wild state within as little as 24 - 48 hours.
+This is instinct kicking in, the behavior that tells them to run from potential danger, as well as to flee from anything that threatens their safe area (where they may be hunkered down during the daytime, a temporary den of sorts).
+No matter how bonded you may be to your dog, during this time as they are running and panicked, there's a very high probability they will NOT come when called or even respond to you.

 Wednesday, June 1, 2016